 Courtenay from The Creek Line House actually shared how she DIY’d a buffalo check tree collar, if you want to attempt a DIY.
 There are more tree collar DIYs featured a little further down as well!

-The frilly burlap could be a thing if you like rustic decor!
+The burlap tree collar could be really cute for a more boho style christmas tree, the tassels are a super cute detail!
 And the drum one is actually really cuuute too!

 → As a related side note, Bed Bath & Beyond sell a number of square Christmas tree stand covers and they’re pretty inexpensive (between $15/20).